The Heritage of Daniel Haston

 Daniel's Wife (or Wives): What We Know and Don't Know

 Daniel Haston's wife (or wives) has been a subject of keen interest by many Haston family researchers over the years.
-There is little doubt that he married Christina Nave (or Neff) on or about September 28, 1773 in Shenandoah County, VA (later Dunmore County and now Page County, VA).
+There is little doubt that he married Christina Nave (or Neff/Naffe) on or about September 28, 1773 in Dunmore (Shenandoah) County, VA (now parts of which are Page County, VA).
 The Swiss-German Hiestand and Nave (Neff) families appear to have been closely connected in Lancaster County, PA prior to their migration to Virginia.
-But the family connections go all the way back to Ibersheim on the Rhine River in Germany and perhaps even to their country of origin, Switzerland.
+But the family connections go all the way back to Ibersheim on the Rhine River region in Germany and perhaps even to their 1600s country of origin, Switzerland.

-But who was Christina Nave's father?
-Nave-Neff family historians have not been able to identify her immediate family with certainty.
 And did Christina die, as did so many pioneer women, in childbirth or of some other premature cause?
-And, if so, did Daniel have a second wife?
+And, if so, did Daniel marry again, once or more times?

 Here is a collection of information related to what we know and do not know about the wife or wives of Daniel Haston.